dinoplane/CS130Project/README.md

 6. Run `npm run start` to start the client.
 It should be running on `localhost:3000`

 ### Backend
-Link to Github Action: [here](https://github.com/dinoplane/CS130Project/blob/main/.github/workflows/python-package.yml)
+Link to Github Action(Ci Script): [here](https://github.com/dinoplane/CS130Project/blob/main/.github/workflows/python-package.yml)
 - Trigger the build by rerunning the action

 1. Navigate into the `backend` directory.